fmerg/pymerkle/docs/api.rst

     ]
   }

-The ``metadata`` section contains the parameters required for configuring the verification hasher (``algorithm`` and ``security``) along with the size of the state against which the proof was requested (``size``) (this can be used for requesting the acclaimed tree state needed for verifying the proof, if not otherwise available). ``rule`` determines parenthetization of hashes during path resolution and ``subset`` selects the hashes resolving to the acclaimed prior state (it makes sense only for consistency proofs).
+The *metadata* section contains the parameters required for configuring the verification hasher (*algorithm* and *security*) along with the size of the state against which the proof was requested (*size*).
+The latter can be used in order to request the acclaimed state needed for proof verification (if not otherwise available). *Rule* determines parenthetization of hashes during path resolution and *subset* selects the hashes resolving to the acclaimed prior state (makes sense only for consistency proofs).

-The verifiable Merkle-proof object can be retrieved as follows:
+Retrieve the verifiable proof-object as follows:

 .. code-block:: python